Lei Cheng Uk Estate

 Lei Cheng Uk Estate (李鄭屋邨 (Lei5 Zeng6 Uk1 Cyun1)) is a public housing estate and Tenants Purchase Scheme estate in Lei Cheng Uk, downhill from Cheung Sha Wan, Kowloon, Hong Kong, located near the So Uk Estate.
 Since the redevelopment in 1980s, the estate consists of 10 residential buildings completed in 1984, 1989 and 1990 respectively.
 In 2002, some of the flats were sold to tenants through Tenants Purchase Scheme Phase 5.
 The estate is now managed by Hong Kong Housing Society.

 History

-In 1955, while levelling a hill to construct the Lei Cheng Uk Resettlement Area, workers discovered an ancient brick tomb dating to the Eastern Han Dynasty (25–220CE).
+In 1955, while levelling a hill to construct the Lei Cheng Uk Resettlement Area, workers discovered an ancient brick tomb dating to the Eastern Han dynasty (25–220CE).
 A total of 58 pottery and bronze objects were found inside the tomb.
 The site is now the Lei Cheng Uk Han Tomb Museum.

 In 1956, during Double Ten Day celebrations, a government officer ordered that a Republic of China flag be removed from the Lei Cheng Uk estate.
-This escalated into the Hong Kong 1956 riots, where Pro-ROC camp (Hong Kong) and pro-Communists clashed.
+This escalated into the Hong Kong 1956 riots, where Pro-ROC camp and pro-Communists clashed.